White was announced as the winner of the 9th edition of the prize on 28 March 2023, for her proposal of a new body of work entitled Deadweight.

 Deadweight continues her key artistic, political and philosophical concerns, with a focus on exploring and creating new worlds for ‘Blackness’, weaving together theories of Black Subjectivity, Afro-pessimism and Hydrarchy, manifested through distinctive sculptural installations employing discarded nautical relics and materials such as clay and untreated iron.

-We will be following her progress throughout the residency period, offering regular updates and artist check-ins across our digital channels to offer personal reflections, unique insights and access to her creative process, as well as providing resources for further exploration and understanding of the themes and issues addressed in her work and practice more widely.
+We will be following her progress throughout the residency period, offering regular updates and access to her creative process, as well as providing resources for further exploration and understanding of the themes and issues addressed in her work and practice more widely.

 Dominique White is the winner of the 9th edition of the Max Mara Art Prize for Women.
 Learn more about her practice and winning proposal, Deadweight.